Kalabric/DevSecOpsEnvironment/provision-team/README.md

-# Team Infrastructure script
+# DevOps Infrastructure script

 ## Description

-This script is used to install the Openhack team environment for the DevOps OpenHack.
-This script will deploy all the necessary resources and configure the environment for a team to participate in the OpenHack.
+This script is used to create the DevOps environment for the DevSecOps workflow.
+This script will deploy all the necessary resources and configure the environment to support the My Health application.

 ## Pre-requisites

-The required pre-requisites for installing a team environment are installed as part of proctor VM Setup.
-The [setup script](https://raw.githubusercontent.com/Azure-Samples/openhack-devops-proctor/master/provision-vm/proctorVMSetup.sh) lists all pre-reqs along with required versions.
+The required pre-requisites for installing a DevOps environment are installed as part of DevOps environment VM Setup.
+The [setup script](https://github.com/Kalabric/DevSecOpsEnvironment/tree/master/provision-vm/DevOpsEnvVMSetup.sh) lists all pre-reqs along with required versions.

 ## Usage